JacquelineRowe/responsibleAI/README.md

 This includes:
 1. Survey resources:
-- A copy of our survey on attitudes towards responsible AI and NLP
+- A copy of our survey questions on attitudes towards responsible AI and NLP
 - A link to the Microsoft forms survey template which can be duplicated

 2. Workshop resources: